 The first step in being considered for financial assistance is to complete the Free Application for Federal Student Aid (FAFSA).
 We highly recommend all students complete the FAFSA on the Web to ensure the quickest and most accurate processing.
-FAFSA opens each year on October 1st.
+FAFSA opens each year on October 1.
 Students are automatically considered for most scholarships, grants and loans upon completing the FAFSA.

-First-year and transfer students: February 15th
+- First-year and transfer students: December 1

-Returning/current students: April 15th
+- Returning/current students: April 15

 The FAFSA is also used to determine eligibility for state grants programs.

-- Non-Pennsylvania residents, should check on the deadlines that apply for their own state grant programs.
+- Non-Pennsylvania residents should check on the deadlines that apply for their own state grant programs.

 (Some student aid programs continue to be available throughout the year so if you miss the recommended deadline, still file your FAFSA as soon as possible.)